City of Swan

-The City of Swan is a local government area of Western Australia.
-It is in the eastern metropolitan region of Perth and includes the Swan Valley and 42 suburbs.
-It is centred approximately 20 km north-east of the Perth central business district.
-The City covers an area of 1,042 km² (which is 19.4% of the Perth Metro area) and had an estimated population of 155,653 in 2020.
+The City of Swan is a local government area of Western Australia, in the eastern metropolitan region of Perth.
+It is named after the Swan River which traverses most of the City's urban area.

+Swan is centred approximately 20 km north-east of the Perth central business district.
+It covers 42 suburbs and localities across an area of 1,042 km2, making it the largest metropolitan LGA by area.
+It had an estimated population of 155,653 in 2020.